dcs3spp/setuptools_dependency_example/README.md

 Overview
 ========

-This is a temp project to serve as an example project for a comp.lan.python forum post
+This is a temp project to serve as an example project for a comp.lang.python forum post

 I have been previously used devpi as a solution to the problem outlined below.
 I had configured setup.cfg
 [easy_install] and pip.conf to reference devpi server.